pvergnory/chess/README.md

 Under Windows, msys64 and MINGW64 must be installed.
 Under Linux, gcc must be installed

-The GUI uses the SDL2 graphical library
+Under the two platforms, the GUI uses the SDL2 graphical library

 ## Building chess and chessx